Roblox/rodux/docs/api-reference.md

 * `reducer` is the store's root reducer function, and is invoked whenever an action is dispatched.
 It must be a pure function.
 * `initialState` is the store's initial state.
 This should be used to load a saved state from storage.
-* `middlewares` is a list of [middleware functions](#middleware) to apply each time an action is dispatched to the store.
+* `middlewares` is the list of [middleware functions](#middleware) to apply each time an action is dispatched to the store.
-* `errorReporter` is a [error reporter object](advanced/error-reporters.md) that allows custom handling of errors that occur during different phases of the store's updates
+* `errorReporter` is an [error reporter object](advanced/error-reporters.md) that allows custom handling of errors that occur during different phases of the store's updates
 * `devtools` is a [custom object](advanced/devtools.md) that you can provide in order to profile, log, or control the store for testing and debugging purposes

 The store will automatically dispatch an initialization action with a `type` of `@@INIT`.